Come is the first track on Prince's fifteenth album Come.

-Initial tracking took place on 2 January 1993 at Paisley Park Studios, Chanhassen, MN, USA (during the same one-day session that produced Dark, Dolphin and Endorphinmachine).
+Basic tracking took place on 2 January 1993 at Paisley Park Studios in Chanhassen, Minnesota (during the same one-day session that produced Dark, Dolphin and Endorphinmachine).
 This version has no repeated chorus, and sounds more like a jam than a fully-finished song.

 It was played over the PA before the 16 April 1993, Universal Amphitheatre, Universal City, CA, USA show.

 The version used in Glam Slam Ulysses was recorded at some point between April and August 1993 (most likely during the May 1993 sessions at Paisley Park Studios focusing on the Glam Slam Ulysses show and the planned Come musical).